matheowis/threejs-canvas-save-as-hdr/README.md

 Now we can start writting pixel values

-so wy start with amout of repetition,where 128 means 0, this part i couldn't really understand, but based on photoshop files, I found out that only positive values are used
+Wy start with amount of repetition, where 128 means 0, this part i couldn't really understand, but based on photoshop files, I found out that only positive values are used, so maximum repetition is 255 which means 127

 ###Channels
 We define each channel separately, start with all reds in the row,then greens and so on.